 “That person is Gachi (doing his best) when it comes to soccer, so he is terrific.”

-Uzai can be translated as Annoying, but not only in the sense of a kid that is annoying but also when a boss, a teamwork member, a teacher is always on top of you, checking every single thing you do and complaining about it.
+Uzai can be translated as annoying, but not only in the sense of a child being annoying, but also when a boss, a team member, a teacher is always on top of you, checking every single thing you do and complaining about it.

 (Ano ko wa nannkaimo onajikoto wo kiitekurukara maji de Uzai.)